 International airfare to/from Osaka is not included in the expedition cost.

-The Rengejo-in and Hotel Hikyonoyu are traditional Japanese accommodations with futons set atop tatami mats on the floor.
-The Rengejo-in, where we stay one night, is a typical temple inn, with simple rooms, rice-paper sliding doors, and traditional Japanese-style shared bathrooms.
+The Hotel Hikyonoyu and our Mount Koya temple lodging (Rengejo-in or Eko-in) are traditional Japanese accommodations with futons set atop tatami mats on the floor.
+We stay one night in a typical temple inn (Rengejo-in or Eko-in) with simple rooms, rice-paper sliding doors, and traditional Japanese-style shared bathrooms.